Last updated November 8th, 2018.

 8. I should wait until flu season peaks to get vaccinated.

 FICTION.
 It’s important to protect yourself against the flu before outbreaks begin.
-The first seasonal flu outbreaks can occur as early as October, so it’s best to get your flu shot earlier.
+The first seasonal flu outbreaks can occur as early as October, so it’s best to get your flu shot earlier, but you can do it any time during the season.

 For older people, immunity against the flu virus can decline more quickly than it does in younger people.
 The CDC recommends that people 65+ get the High-Dose vaccine (to trigger a stronger immune response that will last all season) to ensure they stay safe all flu season long.
 If you need the High-Dose flu shot, One Medical has you covered.